ROTH IRA Disclosure Statement

 Section XI – Approved Form

 The Account conforms to IRS standards in terms of its format, utilizing the precise language of Form 5305-A, as currently provided by the IRS, along with additional permissible language.
 However, it's important to note that IRS approval pertains solely to the form of the Account and does not imply an assessment of its merits.
 The SECURE 2.0 Act, enacted on December 29, 2022, builds upon the adjustments introduced in the SECURE Act of 2019, affecting IRA regulations.
-Although these new regulations are in effect, the custodial agreements governing accounts at Inspira have not yet been updated to reflect the changes outlined in the SECURE Act and SECURE 2.0.
+Although these new regulations are in effect, the custodial agreements governing accounts at Alts Custodian have not yet been updated to reflect the changes outlined in the SECURE Act and SECURE 2.0.
 We will inform you once the custodial agreements have been revised to incorporate the updated rules.

 Section XII – Further Information